Sign In / Sign Out

 May 18 - June 12, 2020

-During this program, students will visit Madrid, Barcelona, Florence, and parts of Tuscany to study nutrition, culture, and the cuisine of this region and how consumption of a "Mediterranean Diet" may affect health.
+During this program, students will visit Madrid, Barcelona, Rome, and parts of Tuscany to study nutrition, culture, and the cuisine of this region and how consumption of a "Mediterranean Diet" may affect health.
 Students will participate in cooking classes, take excursions to farms, olive oil, wine, Parmigiano Reggiano cheese, and balsamic vinegar manufacturers.
 Students will also have guided tours of food markets and other popular tourist destinations.

 We will explore food and nutrition in Spain and Italy from production to consumption, and compare Spanish and Italian habits with those of the United States.
 Through lectures, field trips, guest speakers and hands-on workshops students will study the Mediterranean Diet in depth—its components and evidence of its health consequences with the goal of developing nutrition and health communication materials for selected target audiences.